Since 2008, Ciclic is a partner of the call for projects organized during the Annecy International Animation Film Market (MIFA).

 Call for projects for short films

-9 short film projects received a prize from Ciclic since the beginning of our partnership.
+Ciclic Centre-Val de Loire is partner of short films Pitches since 2008.
 The Ciclic Prize is a €35,000 grant minimum offered by the Centre-Val de Loire Region.
 Ciclic receives the winners during a residency in Vendôme for the animation or filming stages.

 Call for projects for TV series and specials